masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/getting-started/installation/en-US.md

 - Want to know the layout rules, please see [Application](/blazor/components/application).
 - Want to quickly build layouts, please see [Preset Layouts](/blazor/getting-started/wireframes).
+- Want to change the default icon set, please see [Icon fonts](/blazor/features/icon-fonts).
 - Use the built-in atomic CSS, please see [Styles and Animations](/blazor/styles-and-animations/border-radius).
 - More components, please see [Components](/blazor/components/all).